jheindel525/ThreatDashboard/README.md

 # Threat Intelligence Dashboard

 ## Overview
 This project uses the VirusTotal API to collect, analyze, and visualize threat intelligence data for multiple domains.
-It demonstrates skills in API integration, data analysis, and visualization.
+Skills involved: API integration, data analysis, and visualization.

 ## Features
 - Fetches domain analysis data using the VirusTotal API.